 A significant consideration is that a signature-based WAF needs frequent updates to remain effective.
 These updates often produce thousands of signatures, each of which must be compared with each new incoming request.
 This process requires heavy resource use and can lead to a decrease in performance speed as the volume of requests continues to be processed.

-Moreover, the rationale for negative security models, which permit access by default, does not align with modern cybersecurity strategies such as the Zero Trust and others.
+Moreover, the rationale for negative security models, which permit access by default, doesn’t align with modern cybersecurity strategies such as the Zero Trust and others.
 These contemporary approaches opt to block access as the default action, not grant it.
 This discrepancy also results in a high rate of false negatives with signature-based WAFs, unless a threat precisely matches the WAF’s predetermined malicious behavior patterns.

 A threat intelligence study conducted by the computer and security journal Elsevier echoed this concern, noting that traditional WAF solutions and other security measures that rely “heavily on static pattern-identification technology based on lists or malware signatures” make digital content “extremely vulnerable to constantly evolving threats that exploit unknown and zero-day vulnerabilities.”